BoBkiNN/PySimpleHost/README.md

-        "gnu-style-size": true, // if true, writes B, KB, MB and etc, else Bytes, KiB, MiB and etc "display-mtime": true, // if true, displays file modify time "display-size": true, // if true, displays file size "auto-dark-theme": false // if true, css for auto dark theme is added },
+        "gnu-style-size": true, // if true, writes B, KB, MB and etc, else Bytes, KiB, MiB and etc "display-mtime": true, // if true, displays file modify time "display-size": true, // if true, displays file size "auto-dark-theme": true // if true, css for auto dark theme is added },
     "watchdog": true // should we track changes in config.json?
 }